SudoHopeX/HashStorm/README.md

    > Atleast 'hash-value' OR 'hashes-file' must be passed as argument
 ```

----
 ## Contributing
 Contributions to HashStorm are encouraged to improve features, fix bugs, or add support for more hash types.
 To contribute:

-- Fork the repository on GitHub.
+- Fork the Repository.
 - Create a new branch for your changes.
 - Submit a pull request with a detailed description of the changes.
-- Before contributing, test your modifications thoroughly
+- Before contributing, test your modifications thoroughly.

----
-# License
+## LICENSE
-This project is licensed under MIT.
-See [LICENSE](LICENCE) file for more info.
+- This project is licensed under MIT.
+See [LICENSE](LICENSE) file for more info.

----
-# Acknowledgments
+- It is intended for educational purposes, ethical hacking, or penetration testing only.

+## Acknowledgement
 - Inspired by hashid tool in kali for hash identification
 - Thanks to resources like HashID module in python for hash identification techniques.

+### Thanks for having a look over HashStorm Tool